artefactual-labs/enduro/docs/configuration-reference.md

 transferType = "standard"
 ```

-MinIO will deliver new events to us via a Redis instance at
+The object event webhook will deliver new events to us via a Redis instance at
-`redis://127.0.0.1:7470` using a list named `minio-events`.
-When a new event is
+`redis://127.0.0.1:7470` using a list named `object-events`.
+When a new event
-received, the object will be downloaded from `http://127.0.0.1:7460`, the
+is received, the object will be downloaded from `http://127.0.0.1:7460`, the
 S3-compatible object storage endpoint, using path-style URLs and region
 `us-west-1`, bucket `sips`.
 Attributes `key` and `secret` are for authentication.
 After extraction of the